 Moseyed alongside hundreds of orange trees on the right and an equal number of almond trees on the left.
 Farmers had posted signs every few miles on the sides of abandoned trucks reminders such as: “No water, No jobs,” as though their concern for their low-paid workers was their only reason for being.
 The desert landscape abuts the orchards—not an environment meant for thirsty, cultivated trees.

 A friend gave me a toy rooster as a gift last year.
-Each time anything moves near it, it crows three times making me want to strangle it.
-She insisted I place it next to my front door to warn me if anybody breaks in during the night.
+Nearby motion causes it to crow three times making me want to strangle it.
+She insisted I place it next to my front door to warn me if intruders break in during the night.
 The rooster is ensconced in a box in the back of my car.
 Every time I go over a bump, it segues into crowing mode.
 That, too, is comforting—reminds me of home.

 Snippets of the California aqueduct pass by, flowing liquid surrounded by an arid land.
 I come upon large mounds of dirt with giant, erector set machinery crawling over them, mining something undisclosed to passing drivers.

 Around the next turn, a windmill farm appears upon a hill, three-leaf clover blades churning out renewable energy which flows through huge cables held up by giant electrical towers nearby—environmentally friendly power for a city.
-Diametrically opposed to the same long line of electrical towers a few cities back holding up their non-renewable energy powered cables—a contrast of changing times.
+Diametrically opposed was an identical, long line of electrical towers a few cities back holding up their non-renewable energy powered cables—a contrast of changing times.